Real-Time Metrics

 Real-Time Metrics Intervals

 Real-time metrics are split into five-minute intervals.
-For this example the call will be active for the following two intervals:
+The time intervals use the start time to be aggregated.
+For this example, the call will be active for the following two intervals:

-In the Insights graph it will be marked as Time Point: 10:05
+In the Insights graph, it will be marked as Time Point: 10:00.

 • B: 10:05-10:10

-In the Insights graph it will be marked as Time Point: 10:10
+In the Insights graph, it will be marked as Time Point: 10:05.

 Metrics Outputs

-• This Application/Dialog will be added at time frame A after 10:08
+• The session initiated will also be added at time frame B after 10:06.

 Available Period for Real-Time Metrics

 Real-time metrics will have a limited retention period of 48 hours.
-After this time range the metrics can be monitored, through Conversational Insights.
-For historical data, the user will be able to monitor their Applications through Convo Insights.
-In future versions of Metrics API, historical metrics will be also available, but instead of five-minute intervals, they will have one-hour intervals.
-The historical metrics will be reachable through a different endpoint.
+After this time range, the metrics can be monitored through Conversational Insights.
+For historical data, the user will be able to monitor their Applications through Convo Insights or Metrics API batch metrics endpoints with a retention period of 720 days.

 OCP® Reporting for Real-Time Metrics